-If you don’t want your iPhone to go through your private messages so it can set events in calendar automatically, go to Settings -> Calendar and toggle off Events Found in Apps.
+If you don’t want your iPhone to go through your private messages so it can set events in the calendar automatically, go to Settings -> Calendar and toggle off Events Found in Apps.

 Turn Off Camera and Microphone Access

 Certain applications access your camera and microphone.
-To turn them off, go to Settings -> Privacy > Camera or Microphone and turn off the apps that asked for the permission.
+To turn them off, go to Settings -> Privacy > Camera or Microphone and turn off the apps that asked for permission.

 Turn On Limit Ad Tracking